 While we can't ignore that our physical existence has an expiration date, I've found that my perception of time has changed wildly, from feeling anxious to expansive.

-In part this is due to the wonderful spell that is cast while out in nature, making time feel elastic.
-Moments spent in my senses and fully embodying the present moment stretch into lifetimes.
+This is partly due to the wonderful spell cast while out in nature, making time feel elastic.
+Moments deeply immersed in my senses and fully embodying the present stretch moments into lifetimes.

 It's super important to remember that practices that help us connect with ourselves and the Earth and decrease our stress don't need to take hours to be effective!